-At this writing the book is back in stock at amazon.com here (well, actually it's sold out for a little while), and is available at Barnes and Noble here (get them while they last!).
+The book is available in paperback at amazon.com here, and is available at Barnes and Noble here.
 Or you can buy the book from the publisher here, or as a Google ebook here.
 It's now also available here as a Blackstone audiobook.
-The sequel will be out this fall.What people are saying about the book:
+Click here to read about the sequel.What people are saying about the book:

 Not only educational but delightful. —David Mamet.